1 The R Environment

 1.4 How to get R

-1. Click on “Download R for X” that best describes your operating system (Linux, OS X, Windows).
+4. Click on “Download R for [your operating system]” (Linux, macOS, Windows).

-4. Double-click on the .exe file once it is downloaded.
-An installation window will appear to guide you through the setup of R in your machine.
+8. In your computer, double-click on the file you downloaded.
+An installation window will appear to guide you through installing R in your machine.

-5. Once you finish, you should have an R icon on your desktop that gives you a shortcut to the R system.
+9. Once you finish, an R icon should appear on your desktop.
+This icon is a shortcut to open R in your computer.

 1.4.1 How to get RStudio

 RStudio is already installed on the lab workstations.
-The following information is useful if you need to install RStudio on another machine.
+Follow the instructions below if you want to install RStudio in another computer.
 You must install R before you install RStudio.
 Otherwise, RStudio will not work.

-Visit https://posit.co/downloads/ and click on “Download RStudio”.
+Visit this website and click on “Download RStudio”.
 Choose the version for your operating system (Linux, OS X, Windows) and download the installer.
-Then double click on the installer .exe file and follow the instructions on the screen to install RStudio.
+Then double click on the installer file and follow the instructions on the screen.